 My first formal piano lessons came at the age of 6.
 Being exposed to the language of music at a young age is one of the things I’m most grateful to my parents for.

-Formally, my background is in education.
-I have worked with children from the preschool to primary school age for over a decade.
-While undertaking my studies at RMIT, I had the fortune of having my work published as a case study in the Australian Society for Music Education (ASME) journal (you can read more about this project here).
+My background is in education.
+I have worked with children from preschool to primary school age for over a decade.
+While undertaking my studies at RMIT, I had the fortune of having my work published as a case study in the Australian Society for Music Education (ASME) journal.
 At the conclusion of the four year program I was also awarded the ASME prize for my contribution to music education.

 A big part of my philosophy is to make learning less abstract.
-The biggest way to make it less abstract is to help individuals apply what they are learning to something meaningful.
+One key way to make it less abstract is to develop skills within a meaningful context.
 I do this by providing project-based learning and encouraging autonomy and initiative in each of my students.
-Whether this is realised in composing, self-organizing a little recital, or designing their own musical website, all depends on the individual.
+Whether this is realised in composing, self-organizing a little recital, working towards an examination, or designing their own musical website, all depends on the individual.
 I believe this approach builds life skills that extend far beyond the field of music.

-If you are interested in having a chat with me in person, don’t hesitate to book a free consult over tea or coffee.
+If you are interested in having a chat with me in person, don’t hesitate to send me a message to book a free consult over tea or coffee.